jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 In November, a new vulnerability (CVE\-2021\-42321\) was patched by Microsoft.
 It allows an authenticated user to execute code remotely.
-A POC for the exploit was first published on November 21 and judging by Microsofts exploitability assessment, there is a high probability that the vulnerability was exploited in the wild.
+A POC for the exploit was first published on November 21 and judging by Microsoft’s exploitability assessment, there is a high probability that the vulnerability was exploited in the wild.
 Summary
-Over the past year, several high\-profile, high\-severity vulnerabilities were discovered in Microsofts Exchange Server.
+Over the past year, several high\-profile, high\-severity vulnerabilities were discovered in Microsoft’s Exchange Server.
 On March 2, Microsoft publicly announced that it had detected several actively exploited zero\-day vulnerabilities that had been used in the wild by HAFNIUM, a threat actor believed to be operating from China.
-HAFNIUM is assumed to be state\-sponsored and took interest in U.S based universities, research facilities, NGOs, and defense contractors.
+HAFNIUM is assumed to be state\-sponsored and took interest in U.S.\- based universities, research facilities, NGOs, and defense contractors.
 The hacking group has a history of compromising its victims